-Local Government: Yes

-Yes - Eligible for consideration No - Not eligible for consideration

-If the applicant is not a town, city, or county, are letters of support from all affected local governments included in this application?

-Letters of Support: Yes

-Yes - Eligible for consideration No - Not eligible for consideration

-Has this or any portion of this project been included in any application or program previously funded by the Department?

-Previously Funded: No

-Yes - Not eligible for consideration No - Eligible for consideration

-Has the applicant provided evidence of an ability to provide the required matching funds?

-Evidence of Match Funds: Yes

-Yes - Eligible for consideration

-No - Not eligible for consideration

-N/A- Match not required
+Local Government: Yes Yes - Eligible for consideration No - Not eligible for consideration If the applicant is not a town, city, or county, are letter rs of support from all affected local governments included in this application?
+Letters of Support: Yes Yes - Eligible for consideration No - Not eligible for consideration Has this or any portion of this project been included in any application or program previously funded by the Department?
+Previously Funded: No Previously Funded: No Yes - Not eligible for consideration Previously Funded: Previously Funded: Has the applicant provided evidence of an ability to p Yes - Not eligible for consideration No - Eligible for consideration Yes - Not eligible for consideration No - Eligible for consideration Has the applicant provided evidence of an ability to p Yes - Not eligible for consideration No - Eligible for consideration provide the required matching funds?
+Has the applicant provided evidence of an ability to p Yes - Not eligible for consideration No - Eligible for consideration provide the required matching funds?
+Yes Has the applicant provided evidence of an ability to p Yes - Not eligible for consideration No - Eligible for consideration provide the required matching funds?
+Yes Yes - Eligible for consideration